KvalheimRacing/Finding_Lane_Lines_With_OpenCV/P1_Lane_Lines/writeup_report.md

 ## The good things

-* Using HSV gave me a more accurate value for yellow, boosted the "visability" some, just what I needed to get the little extra, for handeling the challenge video.
+* Using HSV gave me a more accurate value for yellow, boosted the "visibility" some, just what I needed to get the little extra, for handling the challenge video.
-* The memory part was nessesary and good
+* The memory part was necessary and good
 * The algorithm is simple and short, easy to work with.
 * Got the Canny and Hough function working well on the required videos